ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 - If the TI-Nspire becomes unusable, hangs or loops at reboot time:
    * Enter the maintenance menu by rebooting it while holding the keys ON+Home+Enter+P until half the progress bar.
-To reboot the TI-Nspire, unplug the USB cable, then remove and put back the a battery.
+To reboot the TI-Nspire, unplug the USB cable, then remove and put back a battery.
    * Select '2' to uninstall the current OS.
 Use the Ndless Installer or TI-Nspire Computer Link Software to reinstall an OS.
 - If the Ndless Installer is lost in is installation sequence, or the USB connection is